jliburd2167/Clue_less/README.md

 In a new terminal, navigate to the Client directory and type the following command to launch the client Command Line Interface:

 	python ClientCli.py

+## Django Admin Interface

+1. Create a Super user account

+Navigate to the root of the project repository and type the following command

+	python manage.py createsuperuser

+2. Once you have created your super user account, launch the server app using the steps outlined above.

+3. Open Your Web Browser: Navigate to http://127.0.0.1:8000/admin/.